Cipeucang

 Cipeucang is an administrative district (kecamatan) located in the northeast corner of Pandeglang Regency in Banten Province on Java, Indonesia.
-It covers an area of 21.16 km^{2} and had a population of 28,033 at the 2010 Census and 31,321 at the 2020 Census; the official estimate as at mid 2023 was 32,307.
+It covers an area of 21.16 km^{2} and had a population of 28,033 at the 2010 Census and 31,321 at the 2020 Census; the official estimate as of mid-2023 was 32,307.
 The administrative centre is in Kadugadung village.

 Communities

 Cipeucang District is sub-divided into ten rural villages (desa), all sharing the postcode 42272.
-These are listed below with their areas and their officially-estimated populations as at mid 2022.
+These are listed below with their areas and their officially-estimated populations as of mid-2022.